Los Banos Car Accident and Personal Injury Lawyer

 Car accident cases such as a hit and run can present unique challenges for those injured, especially if the at-fault party cannot be located.
 If a driver or passenger has uninsured/underinsured motorist protection (UM/UIM) on their car insurance policy, their insurer will cover their injuries and damages only if the negligent driver is not found or has minimal policy limits.
 UM/UIM coverage may also extend to pedestrians, cyclists, or motorcyclists injured in a crash.How Long Do I Have to File a Personal Injury Claim?

 California law restricts the amount of time in which a person has to file a lawsuit.
 Injured people generally have two years from the date of an auto accident to file a bodily injury claim against a negligent driver.
 This is by the California Code of Civil Procedure Section 335.1.
-If a claim is not filed by this deadline, the court may dismiss the case, and the injured person may lose the right to recover compensation.Does Hiring an Experienced Attorney Help?
+If a claim is not filed by this deadline, the court may dismiss the case, and the injured person may lose the right to recover compensation.Will Hiring an Experienced Accident Attorney Help My Case?

 Which intersections in Los Banos, CA, have a higher than usual rate of traffic collisions?

-Below is a list of the intersections in Los Banos that have experienced a higher than average rate of car accidents:
+Below is a list of the Los Banos-area intersections that have experienced a higher-than-average rate of car accidents:

 - F Street and 7th Street